 Reasons to Potentially Keep It

-There’s nothing wrong with embracing the wedding garter tradition.
-You might want to keep it because you’re excited to use one that your mom, grandma or aunt made for you.
+There’s nothing wrong with embracing the wedding garter tradition if it fits your vision.
+You might be excited to use one that your mom, grandma or aunt made for you.
 They might use their bridal gowns or other sentimental fabric, adding more meaning than a wedding garter set you could buy online.

 Alternatives to a Wedding Garter Ceremony